 If you are a candidate in the local government elections, you must declare all gifts received for your electoral campaign that have a total value of $300 or more.
-The donor of the gift must also make a separate declaration.
 Find out more below.

-- in kind support or discounts (if the support or the discount is worth more than $300);
+- in kind or where there is inadequate financial consideration, such as the receipt of a discount (where the difference or the discount is worth more than $300)

 - a firm promise or agreement to give a gift at some future time.